elucian/bee/syntax/classes.md

 ## Comparing
 We can use comparison operators: {"=", "≠", "!="} and {"≡","!≡"} with objects.
 First comparison "=" will compare the object attributes.
 If the objects have equal attributes they are also equal.
 Second "≡" compare object location.
 If is the same the objects are identical.

-Operator (match) "~" and "!~", work with objects.
 Two objects are similar if they have the same class.
 The attributes may be different.
-If the classes are different the operator will return False.

-Superclass subclass operator: "<:" used like `object <: Class_Name` can be used as logical operator.
-If is used in a logical expression it will return true if `object` is subclass of class `Class_Name` and false if not.
-Operator ":>" is similar but works the other way: `Class :> object`.
+For this we use "similar" operator that looks like this: "\~".

 Operator "is" can be used with an object to check if the object is derived from specified class like:  `object is Class_Name`.
 Notice this can not be used with two objects.
 You must use "=" and "≡" to compare two objects.

 **Ordering objects:**

 Operators ">" and "<" can work with objects that have a single attribute, or multiple attributes.
 This operation could be overwritten by a particular class.
-The default Object, has this "order" implemented in a generic fashion.
+The default Object, has "order" implemented in a generic fashion.
 It may not work correctly if an object has more than one attribute.
 Two objects must be from the same base_class to be compared.

 **Initialization**
-Objects can be declared and initialize simultaneously using operator ":=" with constructor, or can be declared first using "∈" and initialize later using alter and operator ":=" with the a constructor call.
+Objects can be declared and initialize simultaneously using operator ":=" with constructor, or can be declared first using "∈" and initialize later using alter and operator ":=" with a constructor call.
 After the call the object should not be Null.
-If it is you will get a runtime error.
+If it is you should  not use it.

 **Example:**
 ```